dotnet/docs-maui/docs/migration/custom-renderers.md

 However, if your solution has separate projects per-platform, then you should move the platform-specific implementation files into the corresponding projects.

-## Modify using statements and other code
+## Modify using directives and other code

 Any reference to the `Xamarin.Forms.*` namespaces need to be removed, and then you can resolve the related types to `Microsoft.Maui.*`.
 This needs to occur in all files you've added to the .NET MAUI project(s).